ivannissimrch/nextJsShoppingCart/README.md

 ### Project Objective

-This project aimed to gain experience using Next.js and Tailwind CSS.
+This project aimed to make a shopping cart and gain experience using Next.js and Tailwind CSS.
 I employed the new app router to create the following pages

 - home